 This can be done with the BigQuad expansion deck.
 It’s working, but not yet a turn-key solution.

 The Crazyflie 2.X is using the PCB itself as the frame.
 The PCB is made of FR4 which is a strong and lightweight material.
 Attached to that is the motor mount which is a bit flexible.
 The motor mount is designed in such a way that it will break in case of a violent crash and not the PCB or electronics.
 The motor mount is very easy to change and cheap.
 We have not yet been able to break anything except the motor mount or a motor during violent crashes and some have been from 30m height right on to concrete.
 It is not unbreakable though so handle it with care!

 Yes, the firmware and the communication protocol is backward compatible.
 All libraries that have been made in Python, Ruby, C, C++, Java, etc. will be able to control the Crazyflie 2.X the same way.

 Yes, The firmware and python client are working with the Crazyflie 1.0.

 Yes, it can.
 With the BigQuad expansion deck.

 There is ongoing development in this area:

-Researchers use motion capture system, like Vicon, to fly the Crazyflie autonomously, usually controlling it from an outside computer.
+Researchers often use motion capture systems, like Qualisys or Vicon, to fly the Crazyflie autonomously, usually controlling it from an outside computer.
 For example this research from MIT is using such a system together with a powerful control algorithm: https://www.youtube.com/watch?v=v-s564NoAu0

-We have been using camera systems like the Microsoft Kinect to achieve autonomous flight just on top of the camera: https://www.bitcraze.io/2015/05/autonomous-flight-using-kinect2-for-position-control/
+We have been using camera systems like the Microsoft Kinect to achieve autonomous flight above the camera: https://www.bitcraze.io/2015/05/autonomous-flight-using-kinect2-for-position-control/

 Want to add a FAQ?
 Improve this page